harvesthill/reddit-wiki-archive/steroids/cycles/reports/almightythumbs.md

 I'm floating at around 223 lbs on the scale because I havent been eating very much, mainly protein, but I look and feel a bit leaner.
 I'm tempted to keep the lower calorie thing to get shredded now that I have put off competing.

 Headed to hit back and shoulders here in a little bit, feeling back up to 100%, gonna try to set a new DL 1RM PR today (510).
-When life gives you lemons, crush the fuck out of them and go lift, because its us &gt; them.
+When life gives you lemons, crush the fuck out of them and go lift, because its us > them.
 Deuces.

 UPDATE: Pulled 505 for 2 today, tried 515, failed and strained my back a bit.
 I also went up and down the entire dumbbell rack for sets of 5 with dumbbell rows (starting at 45's), no more than 30 seconds rest between sets.
 Our Dumbbells go up to 145.
 One of the other competitors I talk to in the gym was talking about it, so we decided to do it.
 It sucked.
 I may have rested longer than 30 seconds a few times in the 130-145 range.
 Maybe.